 Anyone can use AI!

-But the more important question is: Is every news organization in the world capable of using AI?
+But the more important question now is: Is every news organization in the world capable of using AI?
 Fortunately, the answer is basically “Yes”!

-Moreover, up to now, newspapers have not necessarily equipped themselves with a team to build their own CMS tools, graphics software or program their own websites, but often use third-party services.
+Moreover, up to now, newspapers have not necessarily equipped themselves with a team to build their own CMS tools, graphic software or program their own websites, but often use third-party services.
 The same goes for AI.
 As mentioned above, even some large news agencies find it difficult (or not necessary) to set up AI models themselves, but often have to use services or partner with technology companies.

 For example, newsrooms can use Wiseone or PDF.ai to summarize documents.
 Meanwhile, translation tools are also available in abundance, such as AI chatbots, Google Translate or DeepL.
-Transcription tools are also very cheap and any newsroom or reporter can equip themselves with them, such as Whisper, Cookatoo, Otter.ai, Good Tape or Pinpoint.
+Transcription tools are also very cheap and every newsroom or reporter can equip themselves with them, such as Whisper, Cookatoo, Otter.ai, Good Tape or Pinpoint.

-In addition, there are AI tools that can help with headline suggestions, summarizing or visualizing data, analyzing data or videos, writing alt text… and finding research sources for articles.
+In addition, there are AI tools that can help with headline suggestions, summarizing or visualizing data, analyzing data or videos, writing alt text, and finding research sources for articles.
 The important thing is whether newsrooms and reporters are willing to use them and actively seek them out!

 All of the above are just a few suggestions in a vast and growing world of AI tools that are available to every journalist and newsroom to help them do their jobs.